Dilank7/CoveyTown/README.md

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.

+### For Spotify Features

+Make a spotify developers account (Needs spotify premium) at https://developer.spotify.com/ then create an app with the Website and the Redirect URL as as http://localhost:3000/